- A. Purpose

 - E. Common Cover Letter Mistakes

-- Slides from the 10-24-19 presentation “Cover Letters That Do The Job“ and handouts: Job Postings & Tips and Sample PIPS Cover Letters.
+- Video and Slides from the CDO program “Cover Letters That Do The Job” and handouts: Job Postings & Tips and Sample PIPS Cover Letters.

 Your cover letter is as important as your resume because it is often read first and plays a vital role in your quest for an interview.
 A cover letter is not a transmittal letter, and you may be surprised at how time-consuming it is to craft a good one.
 A cover letter has a purpose, which is to let an employer know why they should bother reading your resume and why they should meet you.
 It also serves as an example of your written work product; thus it should be clear, brief, and written in a business letter style, without any typographical errors.

 1. Cover letters for unsolicited applications come in three main types:

 - Personal Letter.
 These are the most effective cover letters and are sent to people you have met or with whom you have a mutual acquaintance.
 These letters should all start with the sentence: “_______ recommended that I contact you.”
 As this type of letter is most likely to get a response, if you have any possibility of establishing this sort of connection to a prospective employer in advance of sending your letter, you should try your best to do so.

 - Targeted Letters.
 Next best thing.
 Targeted letters are based on research of the employer, and are individually tailored.
 Your letter should incorporate the information learned through your research to show the employer that you have skills they will be able to put to use.

 - Mass Mailers.
 Least desirable.
 These are generic except for the name and address of the employer, and have a very low success rate of getting interviews.

 2. When you respond to a job listing, you will usually be requested to submit a cover letter as part of your application.
 In this case, use the job description and requested qualifications as a guide.
 While not simply imitating the language of the listing, your letter should demonstrate that you have what the employer is looking for.